jetbrains-academy/sql-course/Lesson3/task4/task.md

 )
 ```

-It finds planets which are not inhabited and for which exists an inhabited planet with the same climate, that
+Its `WHERE` clause finds all planets which are not inhabited and for which exists an inhabited planet with the same climate, that
 is, it solves The Problem.
 Notice that we introduced an alias `P` in `FROM` clause to distinguish between two references to
 `Planet` table.